 |Tree Height||Tree Spread|

-The largest conifer of the eastern and upper Midwest forests, reaching 150 feet in height and up to 40 inches in diameter.
+Eastern white pine is the largest conifer of the eastern and upper Midwest forests, reaching 150 feet in height and up to 40 inches in diameter.
 In dense stands, trees produce tall, cylindrical stems with pyramidal-shaped crowns, characterized by distinctive, plate-like branching, especially noticeable as the trees become older.
+Open-grown trees can become quite wide over time.
 On young growth, the bark remains rather thin, smooth, and greenish-brown in color.
 On older trees, the bark becomes deeply fissured and dark grayish-brown in color.
-Its evergreen needles are in clusters of 5, soft, flexible, 2 1/2 to 5 inches long, and bluish-green in appearance.
+The needles are in clusters of 5, soft, flexible, 3-5” long, and bluish-green in appearance.
 Its cones are about 4 to 8 inches long and 1 inch thick.
 These remain attached for 1 to several months after ripening in the autumn of the second season.

 It has fair wildlife value.
 Gray and red squirrels, deer, mice and 16 species of songbirds have been known to eat the seed.

 Eastern White Pine is one of the most widely used timbers for construction lumber in the northeast United States.
 The wood is light, durable, and easy to work.
 The long, straight trunks were once prized for use as ship masts.